 As a cluster software, LINSTOR must of course have some mechanism to communicate with all of the nodes that are part of the cluster.
-Integration with other applications also requires some means of communication between those applications and the LINSTOR processes, and the same applies to any kind of user interface for LINSTOR.
+Integration with other applications also requires some means of communication between those applications and the LINSTOR processes, and the same applies to any kind of user interface for LINSTOR’s design and technology.

 There are lots of different technologies available, but many of them are only suitable for certain kinds of communication.
 Some clusters use distributed key/value stores like etcd for managing their configuration, but use D-Bus for command line utilities and a REST interface for connecting other applications.

 Even though LINSTOR keeps its configuration objects in memory, there is an obvious need for some kind of persistence.
-Ideally, what is kept in memory should match what is persisted, which means that any change should be a transaction, both in memory and on persistent storage.
+Ideally, the contents in memory should match what is persisted.
+This means that any change should be a transaction, both in memory and on persistent storage.

-To avoid requiring users to set up and maintain a database server, LINSTOR uses its own integrated database by default – it is simply started as an integral part of the Controller component.
+LINSTOR uses its own integrated database by default.
+This helps users avoid setting up and maintaining a database server.
+It is an integral part of the Controller component.
 Optionally, the Controller can also access a centralized database by means of a JDBC driver.

 Read more about LINSTOR’s design and technology in the second blog post!